explainers-by-googlers/locked-mode/README.md

 1. The user infiltrates data to the test app (e.g. by preparing notes on the clipboard then pasting them in; having a call in the background that speaks the answers).
 2. The user exfiltrates data from the test app (e.g. by copying quiz content to the clipboard before exiting Locked Mode; sharing contents of the screen over the internet via screen capture)
-3. The user escapes the mode during the test without alerting the test app (e.g. by tampering with event handlers and calling `navigator.fullscreenLock.exit()` using DevTools/extensions/bookmarklets/URL bar JavaScript execution; dumping contents of the RAM and then rebooting to an unrestricted operating environment before restoring RAM to its previous state when the device was in Locked Mode).
+3. The user escapes the mode during the test without alerting the test app (e.g. by tampering with event handlers and calling `navigator.lockedMode.exit()` using DevTools/extensions/bookmarklets/URL bar JavaScript execution; dumping contents of the RAM and then rebooting to an unrestricted operating environment before restoring RAM to its previous state when the device was in Locked Mode).
-4. The user tries to convince the app that it is in Locked Mode when in fact it is not (e.g. by overwriting the `navigator.fullscreenLock.request()` method with their own that simply returns true at runtime).
+4. The user tries to convince the app that it is in Locked Mode when in fact it is not (e.g. by overwriting the `navigator.lockedMode.request()` method with their own that simply returns true at runtime).

 While the proposed API design attempts to mitigate some of the aforementioned attacks (e.g. prevent pasting in notes / pasting out quiz content by clearing the clipboard, prevent unauthorized communications by closing background apps), it is important to note that it is very difficult, if not impossible, to mitigate some of these attacks (e.g. dumping and restoring RAM contents, tampering with the API at a system level or at runtime), especially from the standpoint of the API alone.
 Considerations against these types of attacks are out of scope of this API, but generally, for the API to work as intended it is a good idea to make sure: